How to Redact Java Documents with GroupDocs.Redaction

 RedactionPolicy policy = RedactionPolicy.load("YOUR_POLICY_FILE_PATH");

-This step is crucial as it defines the rules for redacting sensitive information in your documents.
+This step is crucial because the policy defines the rules for redacting sensitive data in your documents.

 Step 2: Apply Policy to Documents